Weibull Analysis for Maintenance: A Complete Practical Guide

 How much failure data do I need to run a Weibull analysis?

-A minimum of 5–10 failure events gives you a workable result, but 20 or more data points produce significantly more reliable estimates.
+A minimum of 5–10 actual failure events gives you a workable result, but 20 or more data points produce significantly more reliable parameter estimates.
+If an individual asset has fewer than 5 failures in its history, combine records from identical assets running under the same conditions to build a statistically valid dataset before plotting.

-MTBF gives you a single average number.
-Weibull gives you a full probability curve — including the spread and shape of failures around that average.
-For replacement planning, Weibull is far more actionable because it shows you the risk at any specific point in time, not just the average.
+MTBF gives you a single average time between failures.
+Weibull gives you a full probability curve — showing the spread and shape of failures around that average.
+For replacement planning, Weibull is far more actionable because it shows failure risk at any specific point in time, not just the mean.
+You can use our failure rate calculator to cross-check your Weibull-derived intervals against observed data.

 Want to Try Cryotos CMMS Today?